Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Good afternoon, guys and congrats on the quarter.

-I guess in the wake of the positive tez/iva data, I was just curious on how you guys are looking at the potential development scenarios for your ENaC inhibitor in the case, which is positive Phase II data over this year.
-Would the plan still be to moving to a pivotal on top of ORKAMBI or would you pivot tez/iva or is there some other set of potential options we should be looking at?
+I guess in the wake of the positive tez/iva data, I was just curious on how you guys are looking at the potential development scenarios for your ENaC inhibitor in the case where there's positive Phase II data later this year.
+Would the plan still be to move into a pivotal on top of ORKAMBI, or would you pivot tez/iva, or is there some other set of potential options we should be looking at?
 Thank you.

 Jeffrey M. Leiden - Vertex Pharmaceuticals, Inc.

 Yes, great question.
-So I think the way we're thinking about it is, there are really two questions that we want to answer and I think the timing is going to work out pretty nicely.
-The first question is really a biological question, it's if you add an ENaC inhibitor on top of CFTR modulation, do you see incremental results?
-And that's really a biologic question and it's predicted by serology, but this serology is a little bit more complicated than the simple chloride transport in HBEs.
+So I think the way we're thinking about it is, there are really two questions that we want to answer, and I think the timing is going to work out pretty nicely here.
+The first question is really a biological question, it's, if you add an ENaC inhibitor on top of CFTR modulation, do you see incremental results?
+That's really a biologic question that is predicted by cell biology, but this cell biology is a little bit more complicated than the simple chloride transport in HBEs.
 So we need to prove that, and I think we're going to get the answer to that in the second half of this year from this first trial.

-At the same time, we're going to give the answer to what happens with our triples clinically, how high can we drive FEV1 in both the homozygous and the heterozygous population.
-And so at the end of the day, what we're going to do with ENaC is going to really depend on looking at both those results together and basically asking us all the question, can we get a significant benefit over triple, do we believe, with an ENaC inhibitor.
+At the same time, we're going to get the answer to what happens with our triples clinically, how high can we drive FEV1 in both the homozygous and the heterozygous population.
+And so at the end of the day, what we're going to do with ENaC is going to really depend on looking at both those results together and basically asking ourselves the question, can we get a significant benefit over triple, do we believe, with an ENaC inhibitor?

-Because we do believe that quickly everything is going to move to triple, so I think the ultimate question will be, if you add an ENaC inhibitor on of top of triple, can you get significantly higher FEV1 responses.
-And that's really going to be dependent upon the magnitude of the FEV1 responses to triple and the magnitude of the improvement on ENaC.
+Because we do believe that quickly, where everything is going to move to triple, so I think the ultimate question will be, if you add an ENaC inhibitor on of top of triple, can you get significantly higher FEV1 responses?
+And that's really going to be dependent upon the magnitude of the FEV1 response to the triple and the magnitude of the improvement on ENaC.
 The good news is, we'll have both of those pieces of data towards the end of this year, I think we're going to be able to make a fairly straightforward decision.

 Carter Gould - UBS Securities LLC